redox-os/book/src/design/url/urls.md

 2. The reference part.
 This represents the "payload" of the URL, namely what the URL refers to.
 Consider `file`, as an example.
 A URL starting with `file:` simply has a reference which is a path to a file.
 The reference can be any arbitrary byte string.
 The parsing, interpretation, and storage of the reference is left to the scheme.
 For this reason, it is not required to be a tree-like structure.

-So, the string representation of an URL looks like:
+So, the string representation of a URL looks like:

 ```
 [scheme]:[reference]